rocky-linux/documentation/docs/books/web_services/03-application-servers.md

  sudo firewall-cmd --reload
  ```

 The default vhost should work out of the box.
 PHP provides a `phpinfo()` function that generates a summary table of its configuration.
-It is useful to test the good working of PHP.
+It is useful to test whether PHP is working well.
 However, be careful not to leave such test files on your servers.
 They represent a huge security risk for your infrastructure.

 Create the file `/var/www/html/info.php` (`/var/www/html` being the default vhost directory of the default Apache configuration):